schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 #### Allow Intranet Traffic

 We only allow intranet traffic on the ports defined in the `PORTS_OUT_LAN` alias.
 We'll override this rule for the `VLAN40_GUEST` network later, so we must uncheck the **Quick** option again.
-For the management network, you might want to consider stricter rules, as well.
+For the Management network, you might want to consider stricter rules, as well.

 Select **IG_LOCAL** and add the following rule.